 Prerequisite for 8702: 8701 or equivalent.

-There will be homework/example assignments preparatory to exams, as scheduled below, on which I'll give feedback about mathematical content and writing style.
-The homeworks will not directly contribute to the course grade, and in principle are optional, but it would probably be unwise not to do them and get feedback.
-No late homeworks will be accepted.
+There will be (optional) homework/example assignments preparatory to exams, as scheduled below, on which I'll give feedback about mathematical content and writing style.
+The homeworks will not directly contribute to the course grade, and in principle are optional... but it would probably be unwise not to do them and get feedback.
+For feasibility/scheduling reasons, since I aim to get commented-upon write-ups back before the exam, in general no late homeworks will be accepted.
 Homework should be typeset, presumably via (La)TeX, and emailed to me as a PDF.
-I will post discussions of the homework/examples prior to the exams, and past discussions of similar examples are already posted here.
-If you find things in prior years' example discussions, or elsewhere on the internet, or in books, cite .
+Discussions of the homework/examples are posted on-line.
+If you do use ideas from these prior years' example discussions, or elsewhere on the internet, or in books, cite .
 Also, collaboration with other people is fine, and acknowledge .
 This course is not a gauntlet to be run.
-The course is about increasing awareness and exposure to important, useful (also crazy and entertaining) ideas, so that in the future when they show up (seemingly out of the blue?) in your work, you can recognize them and act accordingly.
+It is about increasing awareness and exposure to important, useful (also crazy and entertaining) ideas, so that in the future when they show up (seemingly out of the blue?) in your work, you can recognize them and act accordingly.

-Text is PDFs posted here, similar to those from previous years.
+Text is PDFs posted here, similar to those from previous years, with updates and corrections.
 No cost.

 Office hours MWF briefly after class, in the same room, and, even better, email anytime: I do like talking/writing about math, and responding to questions that I've already thought about is no burden at all. :) Also, thinking about an issue enough to formulate a question in email is usually a productive exercise in itself. :)